danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

+ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model any REST-based API.
+It also has an ``ApiRequest`` that can define a route and response type, for even easier use.

-With ApiKit, you just have to define one or multiple environments and routes, and can then start fetching data with the standard `URLSession` or a custom client implementation.
+Once you have an environment and routes, you can use a regular `URLSession` or a custom ``ApiClient`` to fetch any route or request from any environment.

 ## API environments